-Beginning November 17th, the District will rely on online learning for all students.
-The District's online learning model, which has been in place since the start of the 2020-2021 school year for many DPSCD families, relies on live/synchronous student learning and ensures schedules mirror those of a typical school day.
+Beginning November 17, 2020, the District suspended face-to-face learning and transitioned all learning to online.
+The District's online learning model, which has been in place since the start of the 2020-2021 school year for many DPSCD families, relies on live/synchronous student learning and ensures schedules mirror those of a typical school day with the exception of roughly a dozen schools (namely high schools) that opted to reduce the amount of daily screen time for students and teachers at the beginning of the second quarter by reducing the number of courses that students have daily online.
+These schools continue to use the district's curriculum and implement new systems to track student attendance through assignment submission and teacher worktime through office hours for direct student support.
 Classes are facilitated through Microsoft Teams and assignments are posted and graded using Schoology, the District's new Learning Management System (LMS).